Your symptoms are real-get menopause care

 Lifestyle Changes

-Implementing lifestyle changes can reduce stress levels and anxiety symptoms.
+Implementing certain lifestyle changes can reduce stress levels and anxiety symptoms.
 Some examples of strategies to try out include:

 Whether you become more anxious after starting the menopause transition or are uneasy just thinking about the onset, there’s a notable connection between perimenopause and anxiety.

 All the changes your body goes through during the menopausal transition can certainly cause anxiety and increase stress.
-However, while menopause and anxiety sometimes occur simultaneously, generalized anxiety disorder, panic disorders and mood disorders like major depression are more likely due to other mental health factors.
+However, while menopause and anxiety sometimes occur simultaneously, generalized anxiety disorder, panic disorders, and mood disorders like major depression are more likely due to other mental health factors.

 Still, if your anxiety symptoms, menopausal symptoms, or both are interfering with your daily life, you’re wise to reach out to a healthcare provider to discuss the next steps for treatment.
 You deserve to feel your best at every life stage.